-I have been practising for over six years and have worked in a GP practice, mental health organisation and my private practice which I set up over three years ago.
-I have worked with a wide range of issues in both short term and long term.
+I have been practicing for over nine years and have worked in a GP practice, mental health organisation and private practice which I set up over five years ago.
+I have worked with a wide range of issues in both the short term and long term.

 If there's anything you want to know specifically about my training, qualifications or experience, just get in touch.